anthill/6sense/README.md

 The prerequisit is to have [bluetoothctl](https://wiki.archlinux.org/index.php/Bluetooth#Bluetoothctl) or anything that can power on your bluetooth device and a script to start it.

+Put your script in src/bluetooth/initBluetooth.sh

-If your dongle is powered on without any script, this part is not necessary.
+**If your dongle is powered on without any script, this part is not necessary.**

 ## Quick start